Manuel17410/Lemon/README.md

 # Lemon Leaf Disease Classification: A CNN Powered Web App in Docker

-The Lemon Leaf Disease Classification App is an innovative web application powered by a Convolutional Neural Network (CNN), deployed via Docker.
+The Lemon Leaf Disease Classification App is a web application powered by a Convolutional Neural Network (CNN), deployed via Docker.
 This app enables users to upload an image of a lemon leaf and receive a classification of the leaf into one of the following categories:
 * Anthracnose
 * Bacterial Blight
 * Citrus Canker